pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 =======================

 :pyf:`PyTorch Frame` is a tabular deep learning extension library for :pytorch:`null` `PyTorch <https://pytorch.org>`_.
-Modern data is stored in a table format with heterogeneous columns each with its own semantic type, e.g., numerical (e.g., age, price), categorical (e.g., gender, product type), time, text (e.g., descriptions, comments), images, etc.
+Modern data is stored in a table format with heterogeneous columns each with its own semantic type, *e.g.*, numerical (such as age or price), categorical (such as gender or product type), time, text (such as descriptions or comments), images, etc.
 The goal of :pyf:`PyTorch Frame` is to build a deep learning framework to perform effective machine learning on such complex and diverse data.

 Many recent tabular models follow the modular design of :obj:`FeatureEncoder`, :obj:`TableConv`, and :obj:`Decoder`.